Non linear Regge trajectories of quarkonia from holography: Holographic A d S/QCD models with a dilaton background

 Now, consider that we could turn the binding energy off, making $E_n = 0$.
 In this case, the masses of all states should collapse into one single value independent of $n$: the sum of the masses of the constituent quarks.
 For the expression $M_q^2 + 4 κ^2 (n+1)$ not to depend on $n$, $κ$ must be zero.
 Therefore,

 meaning that, when $κ = 0$, the parameter $M_q$ is the the sum of the mass of the constituent quarks.
-We can not keep this assertion if $κ$ is not zero, but we can assume that $M_q$ and $\tssum_q m_q$ should still be intimately related also in this case.
+We cannot keep this assertion if $κ$ is not zero, but we can assume that $M_q$ and $\tssum_q m_q$ should still be related also in this case.

-The question that now arises is this: can we build a holographic model with a new dilaton that is capable of reproducing the spectrum given by Eq.~\eqref{eq: Regge trajectory - model I}?
-The answer to this question is positive, and we explain how to do it in the next section.

-The tangent model of Refs.~\cite{Braga:2017bml, Braga:2017oqw, Braga:2018zlu, Braga:2018hjt, Braga:2019yeh, Braga:2021fey}, attempts to shift the masses and does this with satisfactory success.
+As a first step toward a holographic model for heavy mesons, we analyze in the next section how to find a new dilaton that is capable of reproducing the spectrum given by Eq.~\eqref{eq: Regge trajectory for VI}.
+The tangent model of Refs.~\cite{Braga:2017bml, Braga:2017oqw, Braga:2018zlu, Braga:2023fac, Braga:2024heu, Braga:2018hjt, Braga:2019yeh, Braga:2021fey}, attempts to shift the masses and does this with satisfactory success.
 In that model, a term of the form $Mz$ is added to the dilaton.
 This term helps with shifting the predicted masses, making them closer to experimental values.
 This method, however is not accurate.
 In particular, the masses of bottomonium and charmonium states present a considerable discrepancy with respect to the experimental data.
 The success of that model lies on the reasonable fit of the decay constants of charmonium and bottomonium states, which is necessary to describe the thermal properties of these particles.
-In the next section, however, we will show an improved way of shifting the masses based on Eq.~\eqref{eq: Regge trajectory - model I}, solving the so called Schrödinger inverse problem.
+In the following section we show an improved way of shifting the masses based on Eq.~\eqref{eq: Regge trajectory for VI}, solving the so-called Schrödinger inverse problem.
 That means: we show how to find a potential that generates a given mass spectrum.